the-artist-web/the-artist-web/README.md

 ## 💼 Experience

-* Primarily focused on Frontend development, building the complete frontend for dealin.sa and integrating it with Laravel
+* Primarily focused on Frontend development, building the complete frontend for dealin.sa
-* Implemented multiple Backend features and tasks based on project requirements
+* Built rich, animated interfaces using Motion (Framer Motion) and accessible components with Radix UI
-* Developed REST APIs using Laravel and worked with MySQL databases
+* Structured scalable project architectures with clean, reusable components and design systems

 ---